siliconehuntsman/mc401/README.md

 The default values of
 * DTR and RTS items are selected according to author's optoisolator requirements.
-* REQxperiod items are 1440 minutes which corresponds to one read out per day, it shall be far enough for most systems as MC401 heat meter read out values do not change too often.
+* REQxperiod items are 1440 minutes which corresponds to a single read-out per day, it shall be far enough for most systems as MC401 heat meter read out values do not change too often.

 ### Field names
 The MC401 understands the following field names (in bold).
 The names and descriptions are based on fields defined in MultiCal 401 Technical Description by Kalstrump